DepthComputation/InSpaceType_Benchmark/README.md

 ## <div align="">Analysis tool</div>

-Go to each method subfolder (last updated: 01272024, keep updating) and see respective README instruction for evalution.
+Go to each method subfolder (last updated: 12 recent SOTA methods, keep growing and updating with the trends) and see respective README instruction for evalution.
 All the execution results contain a pile of *.txt file. *-all means overall performance.
 H1-H3 means level of hierarchy. and H1_xx means scene space type number.
 See [space_type_def.yml](https://github.com/DepthComputation/InSpaceType_Benchmark/blob/main/space_type_def.yml) for space type number definition.

 [InSpaceType all data](https://drive.google.com/drive/folders/1EjdInytpvYWBT3BmQIDsTzFyP0dngP1U?usp=sharing): This contains 40K RGBD pairs, about 500G the whole InSpaceType dataset.
 The whole data is split into 8 chunks.
 Please download all chunks in the folder and extract them.